trumank/mint/docs/README.md

 ### Is there an active mod limit?

-Unlike the official mod.io support system, Mint does not impose mod limits.
+Unlike the official mod integration, Mint does not impose mod limits.

 ### Why does it say modding disabled due to launch options

-Mint disables the official mod.io support system when you click Install Mods.
-To restore the official mod.io support system, you will need to click Uninstall Mods.
+Mint disables the official mod integration system when you click Install Mods.
+To restore the official mod integration system, you will need to click Uninstall Mods.

 ### Will mod XXX work for clients?